comp0088/labs/README.md

     * Click on the button
     * Select "Enter interpreter path..."
     * Select "Find..."
-    * Go to your virtual environment folder in "labs" > Scripts > python.exe > Select Interpreter
+        * Go to your virtual environment folder in "labs" > Scripts > python.exe > Select Interpreter (Windows)
+        * Go to your virtual environment folder in "labs" > bin > python.exe > Select Interpreter (Unix/MacOS)
     * Insted of "Select Interpreter" you should now see "3.x.x('venvcomp0088':venv)

 * Read the week's lab exercises document `lab_N.pdf`